Kha (Cyrillic)

-Kha, Khe, Xe or Ha (Х х; italics: Х х or Х х; italics: Х х) is a letter of the Cyrillic script.
-It looks the same as the Latin letter X (X x X x), in both uppercase and lowercase, both roman and italic forms, and was derived from the Greek letter Chi, which also bears a resemblance to both the Latin X and Kha.
+Kha, Khe, Xe, He or Ha (Х х; italics: Х х or Х х; italics: Х х) is a letter of the Cyrillic script.
+It looks the same as the Latin letter X (X x X x), in both uppercase and lowercase, both roman and italic forms, and was derived from the Greek letter Chi, which also bears a resemblance to both the Latin X and Kha itself.

-It commonly represents the voiceless velar fricative //x//, similar to how some Scottish speakers pronounce the ch in “loch”, but has different pronunciations in different languages.
+It commonly represents the voiceless velar fricative //x//, similar to how some Scottish speakers pronounce the hard ch in “loch”, but has different pronunciations in different languages.

 Kha is romanised as kh for Russian, Ukrainian, Mongolian, and Tajik, and as ch for Belarusian and Polish, while being romanised as h for Serbo-Croatian, Bulgarian, Macedonian, and Kazakh.

 It is also romanised as j for Spanish.

 History

-The Cyrillic letter Kha was derived from the Greek letter Chi (Χ χ).
+The Cyrillic letter Kha was derived from the Phoenician letter samekh and Greek letter Chi (Χ χ).

 The name of Kha in the Early Cyrillic alphabet was хѣръ (xěrŭ).

 In the Cyrillic numeral system, Kha has a value of 600.